Annamarie2019/ExampleDApps/README.md

 ### Send ack

-This dApp sends a message from source-chain to destination-chain.
+This dapp sends a message from source-chain to destination-chain.

-1. To deploy the dApp, run:
+1. To deploy the dapp, run:

 `node scripts/deploy examples/send-ack [<local|testnet>]`